117/fir/README.md

 fir.format(Level.INFO, (level, message) => `${level}: ${message}`);
 ```

-The `callback` will be sent the log level, and message.
+The `callback` will be sent the log level and message.
-Return your formatted message to fir, and it will be applied at runtime.
+Return your formatted message, it will be applied at runtime.

 ### log